MissLittleBee/rpi_home/volumes/webshare/README.md

 ### Set up Webshare.cz Credentials

-Edit the `.env` file in the project root directory and set your credentials:
+Edit the `.env` file in the project rooplext directory and set your credentials:

 ```bash
 WEBSHARE_USERNAME=your_username_here